penguinboots/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone, built with HTML, CSS, jQury, AJAX, as well as Node and Express.
+Tweeter is a simple, single-page Twitter clone, built with HTML, CSS, jQuery, AJAX, as well as Node and Express.
 Tweeter is a responsive app designed to be mobile, tablet, and desktop friendly.

 ## Final Product